urbanopt/urbanopt.github.io/installation/ditto_reader.md

 ---
 layout: default
-title: DiTTo Reader Installation
+title: OpenDSS Installation
 parent: Installation
 nav_order: 4
 ---

-# URBANopt DiTTo Reader
+# OpenDSS Installation for use in CLI

-The URBANopt DiTTo Reader
+OpenDSS functionality is available through the URBANopt DiTTo Reader, which:

 - converts URBANopt output files for a scenario into OpenDSS input files
 - runs the OpenDSS workflow
-- stores OpenDSS results into the URBANopt scenario folder
+- stores OpenDSS results into the URBANopt scenario directory

 ## Requirements

-While most of the URBANopt SDK uses Ruby, the DiTTo Reader is implemented in Python and has a different set of dependencies that must be installed in order to use it.
+While most of the URBANopt SDK uses Ruby, the OpenDSS part of the workflow is implemented in Python, and as such, has a different set of dependencies that must be installed:

 - Git
 - Python 3.7 or higher